Why Is My Dog’s Poop Black? 7 Vet-Reviewed Causes & Solutions

 1. Intestinal Bleeding

-The most common cause of black poop is partially digested blood because your dog has acute bleeding in his stomach or small intestine.
-If it’s in his lower digestive tract, the blood will come out bright red.
+The most common cause of black poop is partially digested blood because your dog has acute bleeding in their stomach or small intestine.
+If it’s in the lower digestive tract, the blood will come out bright red.
 Bleeding into the stomach or small intestine can result in a black, tarry appearance to your dog’s stool called melena.
 This bleeding can have a range of causes but may be life-threatening and require immediate intervention.

 Treatment